Interview with Caspar van der Poel - social media day June 30

 WHO recognizes traditional medicine in India

 On 17 and 18 August 2023, the very first WHO summit on traditional medicine took place in the Indian city of Gandhinagar.
-This congress was held simultaneously with the meeting of health ministers from G20 countries.
-India is the chair of the G20 this year.
-The Volkskrant reported on it last week.
+This congress was held simultaneously with the meeting of health ministers from the G20 countries.
+India is chairing the G20 this year.
+The Dutch newspaper Volkskrant reported on it last week.

 The congress serves as a platform for various stakeholders, including traditional, complementary health professionals, users, policymakers, and other stakeholders at national and international levels.

-The main purpose of the summit is to share as much information, innovations, and scientific research regarding the effectiveness and safety of traditional forms of medicine (including acupuncture, Ayurveda, and herbal medicine).
+The main goal of the summit is to share as much information, innovations, and scientific research related to the effectiveness and safety of traditional forms of medicine (including acupuncture, ayurveda, and herbal medicine).
 Traditional medicine contributes globally to health and sustainable development.

 For centuries, traditional and complementary healing methods have been an integral part of healthcare in society.
-They have laid the foundation for modern medical approaches and contributed to medical progress.
-Today, about 40% of pharmaceutical products are based on natural substances, and well-known medications such as aspirin, artemisinin, and treatments for childhood cancer have emerged from traditional medicine.
-Recent developments, including gene research and artificial intelligence, have made their entrance.
+They have laid the groundwork for modern medical approaches and contributed to medical progress.
+Nowadays, about 40% of pharmaceutical products are based on natural substances, and well-known medications such as aspirin, artemisinin, and treatments for childhood cancer have emerged from traditional medicine.
+Recent developments, including gene research and artificial intelligence, have made their way.
 Furthermore, there is a growing industry for herbal medicines, natural products, health, and well-being.

 Source: World Health Organization